 The house is literally in the middle of the woods (just inside the boarders of a national park in the east of Tuscany).
 It is perched on the mountain side of a small valley and reached by an old stone road only accessible on foot or 4x4 vehicle.
 The house is fully off grid, our electricity comes from solar and water is sourced from a natural spring.
 Hot water is supplied from a wood burning stove.
 It is an exceptionally peaceful place of untouched natural beauty, we are without neighbours and there is no light pollution in the valley, perfect for stargazing and forest-walks.
 This is a very special place just to be and experience nature.

 We cook, eat and live together like a temporary community.
 We usually host at least two volunteers at a time.
 In the house there is also a little library and a collection of instruments, which you are more than welcome to use.
-We welcome single travellers or couples into our daily routine and lifestyle.
+We welcome single travellers or couples into our daily routine.

 Projects at this time could be cleaning and decorating, building and repairing furniture, general DIY, painting things, chopping and collecting fire wood, general house renovation etc.

 The garden also needs lots of attention at this time.
 Digging, weeding and preparing the garden beds are top priorities!